 History of Aikido

 One of the major branches of modern Aikido, first developed by Kenji Tomiki, a direct student of Morihei Ueshiba, the founder of Aikido, and Jigoro Kano, the founder of Judo.
-Often in parts of the world Shodokan Aikido is referred to as Sport Aikido or Tomiki Aikido after the name of its founder.
+Often in parts of the world Shodokan Aikido is referred to as Tomiki Aikido or Tomiki Ryu after the name of its founder.
 However Tomiki Sensei prefered his system to be know as Shodokan.

 Art that time, Ueshiba spoke about his own teacher Sokaku Takeda (founder of Daito-ryu Aiki-jujutsu)

 Tomiki was a graduate student and started to read Omoto religious scriptures (Ueshiba’s faith at that time) as well as working for Ueshiba.
 In Tokyo, Ueshiba’s only uke Yoichiro Inoue who only attended occasionally so Tomiki promptly took his place.